zeroluck/docs/sources/admin-guide/deployment/index.md

 ### Community Edition

-If you are running all the Gluu Server services on one server (i.e. SAML, OAuth2, LDAP), you will need at least:
+If you are running all the Gluu Server services on the same server (i.e.
+SAML, OAuth2, LDAP), you will need at least:

 - 2 CPU units
 - 4GB of RAM
 - 40GB of disk space

 Not enough memory may produce some really weird bugs.
-From there, you may need to adjust the resources based on the requirements.
+From there, you may need to adjust the resources based on your specific requirements.

 ### Enterprise Edition